mgmeier/purescript-matrix/docs/Data/Matrix4.md

 makeFrustum :: Number -> Number -> Number -> Number -> Number -> Number -> Mat4
 ```

+Creates a matrix for a projection frustum with the given parameters.

 #### `makePerspective`

 ``` purescript
 makePerspective :: Number -> Number -> Number -> Number -> Mat4
 ```

+Creates a matrix for a perspective projection with the given parameters.

 #### `makeOrtho`